locoframework/loco-js/README.md

 	* **Text** - has method(s) that returns *text* transformed into HTML by using simple formatting rules
 * **I18n** - an object that holds localizations.
 Localizations are objects too
 * **IdentityMap** - a class that stores information about *connected* objects
+* **Line** - a class that is responsible for sending and receiving messages over WebSocket connection
 * **Loco** - this class rules everything ;)
 * **Mix** - a factory function that generates a `Mixed` superclass (used for implementing mixins)
 * **Mixins** - a namespace where mixins are defined